Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 ## Offer protection against accidental returns

-For certain functions it is really important that they actually runs to completion.
+For certain functions it is absolutely necessary for correctness that they actually runs to completion.
 The reason is typically that the function forms an atomic transaction.
 If the transaction is cancelled in the middle, the objects that this transaction is manipulating will end up in an invalid state.